 Unfortunately, this is exactly what I see happening today; wannabe bloggers begging for the attention of supposed influencers.
 It just baffles me really.

 Even if they did acknowledge you, do you really think those acknowledgements will do anything for you?
 The point is, people don’t become influential by begging for attention, they become influential by sharing their personal knowledge and experience with others.

 Begging For Attention Is Moronic

-I swear, there’s hardly a day that goes by where I don’t come across another moronic blog post that goes on and on about how you should be connecting with influencers, begging them for their approval and help with getting more visibility by sharing your posts and mentioning you to their followers.
+I swear, there’s hardly a day that goes by where I don’t come across another moronic blog post that goes on and on talking about how you should be connecting with influencers, begging them for their approval and to help you get more visibility by sharing your posts and mentioning you to their followers.